 The Board acknowledges its overall responsibility for maintaining

-safeguard the investment of the Unitholders and the assets of
+the investment of the Unitholders and the assets of the YTL REIT

-the YTL REIT Group, and that these controls are designed to
+Group, and that these controls are designed to provide reasonable,

-provide reasonable, but not absolute, assurance against the risk
+but not absolute, assurance against the risk of occurrence of

-delegate of either of them shall avoid conflicts of interest
+of either of them shall avoid conflicts of interest arising or, if

-arising or, if conflicts arise, shall ensure that the YTL REIT Group
+conflicts arise, shall ensure that the YTL REIT Group is not

-is not disadvantaged by the transaction concerned.
-The Manager
+disadvantaged by the transaction concerned.
+The Manager must

-must not make improper use of its position in managing the YTL
+not make improper use of its position in managing the YTL REIT

-REIT Group to gain, directly or indirectly, an advantage for itself
+Group to gain, directly or indirectly, an advantage for itself or for

-or for any other person or to cause detriment to the interests of
+any other person or to cause detriment to the interests of Unitholders.